a lone polar bear walks on a ridge of snow

 What About Aperture Ratings?

 I’m so glad you asked!
 Aperture is important and it’s also complex.
-If you’re not sure what aperture is, I recommend you read this article here to bring you up to speed.
+If you’re not sure what aperture is, I recommend you read this aperture article to bring you up to speed.

-These aperture ratings have to do with optical limitations and unless you’re willing to get the absolute top of the line lens (think 5-figures) you are usually going to be shooting at around f/5.6.
-You can use lightroom to add in blur to your background, and higher ISOs will allow you to shoot in lower light.
+These aperture ratings have to do with optical limitations, and unless you’re willing to get the absolute top-of-the-line lens (think five figures), you are usually going to be shooting at around f/5.6.
+You can use Lightroom to add a blur to your background, and higher ISOs will allow you to shoot in lower light.

 a polar bear rests its head on the tundra of churchill